gagc056/tic-tac-toe/README.md

 [Gastón Costa](https://github.com/lhscar56)

+🤝 Contributing
-handshake Contributing Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcome!

 Feel free to check the issues page.

-Show your support Give a star if you like this project!
+Show your support
+Give a ⭐️ if you like this project!